digas99/wanikani-kanji-highlighter/README.md

 - **Kanji Details Popup**
   - **Activated:** show the popup with the details of a highlighted kanji, when hover over it
+  - **Key Bindings:** choose whether to activate or not the key bindings on details popup
     - **Random Subject:** select the type of subject expected when getting a random subject (any, kanji or vocabulary)
-  - **Key Bindings:** choose whether to activate or not the key bindings on details popup
+    - **Popup Opacity:** change the opacity of the small details popup
 - **Extension Icon**
   - **Kanji Counter:** show the number of highlighted Kanji in the page, on the icon of the extension
 - **Notifications**